 - Sony PlayStation 3.
 It’s a PlayStation.
 With a three.

 - Sony’s PlayStation Portable.
 One of the most expensive hand-held game systems known to man.
-Also devours its battery charge like a starving rhino.
+Also devours its battery charge like a starving rhino, and has difficulties waking up from sleep mode.
 It has a nice screen, though.